LogCreative/manim-subtitler/README.md

 # manim-subtitler
 A LaTeX subtitler with the support of manim.

+> If you want an open-and-use experience, please fork this repo and replace the content of `test/main.srt` to your exported subtitle.
+After the commit, you could check Actions->[The latest action]->Artifacts to get your subtitle video!

 ## Install manim

 Check out [manim](https://github.com/3b1b/manim) webpage to learn how to install manim.